 I am a historian of the Caribbean, with particular interests in Jamaican history, Caribbean cultural history, comparative histories of slavery and emancipation, and gender history.
-In 2012 I am on research leave, funded by an AHRC fellowship, working on my book The Cultural Politics of Obeah, to be published by Cambridge University Press.
+My most recent book The Cultural Politics of Obeah: Religion, Colonialism and Modernity in the Caribbean World, was published by Cambridge University Press in August 2015.

 Caribbean history especially Jamaica; history of slavery and emancipation; gender history; comparative history of the Americas, colonial and postcolonial histories.

-I welcome applications to work on any area of Caribbean history, and on histories of slavery and emancipation and/or gender history elsewhere in the Americas.
+I welcome applications to work on any area of Caribbean history, and on histories of slavery and emancipation and/or gender history elsewhere in the Americas or the British Empire.
 I also welcome students interested in interdisciplinary Caribbean Studies.

-I teach the following modules, although not all of them run every year:
+I teach on the following modules, although not all of them run every year:

 HIS2034: The Rise and Fall of Atlantic Slavery